Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 "This place has a stunning beach, crystal clear water, beautiful private fale, incredible food and wonderful hosts.
 It’s pure paradise!” - Susie (read more reviews here)

 Boasting an idyllic beachfront setting on Uoleva Island, this eco-friendly Tongan resort is perfect for nature-loving surfers.
 It features octagonal wooden fales that can be opened at the sides, making you feel as though you’re completely immersed in the surrounding forest.
-Serenity Beaches Resort has two 30-foot boats that can chartered for surf expeditions and there’s an onsite yoga shala where you can stretch after your session.
+Serenity Beaches Resort has two 30-foot boats that can be chartered for surf expeditions and there’s an onsite yoga shala for stretching after your session.

 "The location is absolutely beautiful.
 The fale we had was open-sided near the beach and was very private and comfortable.” - Nicky (read more reviews here)